ZakRabe/TipBanker/README.md

 Todo:
 * Add drag and drop to deposits and bills.
-* Add buttons to clear localStorage.
+* Add due date form to the bill form dialog.
-* Bills Need to be color coded based on due date / paid or not.
+* Add headings to the list columns.